Shawn-Ritch/Shawn-Ritch/README.md

 # Hello, I'm Shawn RItch 👋

 - 🔭 I’m currently working on Improving my skills
-- 🌱 I spent a lot of time learning more stuff
+- 🌱 I spend a lot of time learning more stuff
 - 👯 Always looking to collaborate on something lol
-- 🤔 I’m looking for help with the CMS I developed
+- 🤔 Presently looking for help with the CMS I developed
 - ⚡ Fun fact: I'm as crazy as a loon ;)

 <!--